Sunnilu/Let-s-make-music/README.md

 ✅ Speed: Faster page loads, especially with large datasets

 ✅ User Experience: Easier for users to scroll through data without being overwhelmed

+So instead of returning all scores every time, it will support: page=1: Show the first page of results

+limit=10: Show 10 scores per page